ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Evaluation of potential CFP savings due to HI

-\textit{(2)} \underline{\it Design CFP for three chiplets} From our experiments in performing SP\&R of large designs, we find that the $t_{\text{SP\&R}, i}$ for a design with 700,000 logic gates in a 7nm commercial technology is about 24 CPU hours.
+\textit{(2)} \underline{\it Design CFP} From our experiments in performing SP\&R of large designs, we find that the $t_{\text{SP\&R}, i}$ for a design with 700,000 logic gates in a 7nm commercial technology is about 24 CPU hours.
 These estimates are on a 192GB RAM machine with a dual-core Intel Xeon CPU with 8 threads, each running at a 2.4GHz clock frequency.
-Therefore, extending this model to the NVIDIA GA102 testcase, $t_{\text{SP\&R},i} = 1.2\times 10^6$ CPU hours as it has over 4.5B logic gates.
+Therefore, extending this model to the GA102 testcase, $t_{\text{SP\&R},i} = 1.5\times 10^5$ CPU hours as it has over 4.5B logic gates.
 Assuming $P_\text{des} = 10$W~\cite{power-per-core} and the energy supplied comes from non-renewable sources, then a single run of SP\&R results in 8,400kg of CO$_2$ equivalent emission in the 7nm technology node.
-Fig.~\ref{fig:cfp}(b), shows the design carbon for a {\bf single iteration} of SP\&R for the three chiplet testcase.
-Older technology nodes have lower design times due to EDA tool scaling~\cite{eda-tool-scaling}, and therefore, have lower CFP when compared to the monolithic SoC in an advanced 7nm technology.
-In addition, since HI enables the ``reuse" of pre-designed chiplets, in principle, the entire digital logic chiplet can be reused for another design saving the entire associated design CFP.
+Fig.~\ref{fig:cfp}(b), shows the design carbon for a {\bf single iteration} of SP\&R for the 3-chiplet testcase.
+Older technology nodes have lower design times due to EDA tool scaling~\cite{eda-tool-scaling}, and therefore, have lower CFP compared to the monolithic SoC in an advanced 7nm technology.
+In addition, since HI enables the ``reuse" of pre-designed chiplets, in principle, the same chiplet can be reused for another design saving the entire associated $C_\text{des}$.

-Although, the CFP values in Fig.~\ref{fig:cfp}(b) are significantly large, these costs are amortized across the number of parts manufactured ($N_p$).
+Although the $C_\text{des}$ values in Fig.~\ref{fig:cfp}(b) are significantly large, these costs are amortized across the number of parts manufactured ($N_S$).
 The figure only shows the results for a single iteration of SP\&R. However, with hundreds ($N_\text{des} = 100$) of design iterations and SP\&R runs and verification dominating 80\% of the product development time, the design of an IC can easily contribute to over 2,000,000kg of CO$_2$ equivalent emission, assuming all compute energy is coming from non-renewable sources.
-Assuming the number of manufactured parts is $N_P=200,000$, the SP\&R carbon cost gets amortized to 12kg of CO$_2$ equivalent emission per IC, which is more than 25\% of the manufacturing carbon cost (see Fig.~\ref{fig:cfp}(a)).
+Assuming the number of manufactured parts is $N_S=100,000$, the SP\&R carbon cost gets amortized to 12kg of CO$_2$ equivalent emission per IC, which is more than 25\% of $C_\text{mfg}$ (see Fig.~\ref{fig:cfp}(a)).
+This significant contributor to $C_\text{tot}$ has not been considered in ACT~\cite{act, act+}.